Pearling in Western Australia: Pearling luggers

 The boats used for pearling from the 1870s, known as pearling luggers, were unique to Australia.
 There were at least two types: the Broome or North-West lugger, and the Thursday Island or Torres Strait lugger.
 The styles are each adapted to their respective areas and modus operandi.
 Around Broome, the boats had to cope with the extreme tidal range and the shallow sandy shore, on which they had to spend extended periods lying on their sides.
 The Torres Strait luggers spent longer periods at sea, based around schooners as mother ships.

 The design of these two types changed after the engines were developed for the boats, and over time they began to look more alike.
 The last of the pearling luggers were built in the 1950s, and were over 50 ft long.
 They were some of the last wooden sailing vessels in commercial use in Australia.

 Michael Gregg, curator of maritime history at the Western Australian Museum says there were four different types, and also pointed out that the Broome pearling lugger was not actually a lugger.
 The name derived from the first boats used for pearling in Australia, which were often ship's boats, and used a lugsail, and so they were called luggers.
 But as boats began to be designed specifically for pearling, they kept the name luggers though they stopped using lugsails, and were actually gaff-rigged ketches.

 At the peak of the pearling industry, in the early 1900s, there were 350 to 400 pearling luggers operating out of Broome each year.
 By 2005, there were just two still afloat in Broome.
 In 2007, one of them, Ida Lloyd, sank off Cable Beach, and in 2015, Intombi, built in 1903, was burnt.
-However as of 2019, there were still about 40 luggers of various types still afloat around Australia, and there is a collection of luggers at the Australian National Maritime Museum.
+However, as of 2019, there were still about 40 luggers of various types still afloat around Australia, and there is a collection of luggers at the Australian National Maritime Museum.

+In Western Australia, preserved examples include those in the Western Australian Maritime Museum collection, including Trixen - built in Broome and used at all major pearling locations around Australia, Ancel also built in Broome, and The Galla used in Shark Bay and now privately owned anchored at Denham.